Staff Innovation Disclosure

 You should disclose anything (hardware, software, or process) you create from scratch or from existing parts, while you are on the job.
 If you are unsure, send us an email at NOAA.T2@noaa.gov and we will give you an opinion.

-Other than your time to prepare a disclosure form and get it signed by your manager, there is no cost for your or the Lab/Center and this process will not limit your ability to use your technology.
+Other than your time to prepare a disclosure form and get it signed by your manager, there is no cost to you or the Lab/Center and this process will not limit your ability to use your technology.

 It is critical to disclose your technology as soon as you have the idea well formulated and before you have had any public conversations regarding the technology.
 Once you disclose your idea publicly, you have already lost some of your rights.
 You do not need to have a working prototype built in order to disclose a technology!